 Set high atop a hill in the village of Chamarel, with great views overlooking the whole valley, Green Cottage Chamarel is for those who crave tranquility while being completely surrounded by nature.

-The beautiful cottage is located about a 30 minutes’ drive from Black River Visitor Center or 20 minutes from Alexandra Falls viewpoint.
+The beautiful cottage is located about a 30-minute’ drive from Black River Visitor Center or 20 minutes from Alexandra Falls viewpoint.
+You can check out the full review of Green Cottage Chamarel here.

 Book your stay at Green Cottage Chamarel here